apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/open-api-generator/generate-a-typescript-sdk.md

 tsc --build
 ```

-The SDK should build successfully and be ready for use.
+The SDK should build successfully and be ready for use in our Sample App.